dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

 - DI involves providing dependencies (usually via constructor parameters) to a component rather than letting the component create its own dependencies.
 - This allows for easy substitution of implementations and promotes adherence to abstractions.

-## Chapter 2: Dependency Inversion vs. Dependency Injection
+##  2. Dependency Inversion vs. Dependency Injection
+---

 "Dependency Inversion" and "Dependency Injection" are related concepts in software engineering that often work together, but they refer to different aspects of managing dependencies in a software system.